Absolute Oz Jobs

 Sydney – Wake Up!

 Wake Up! is an award-winning hostel with bright, modern rooms and a sociable vibe.
 The historic hostel building is in a great location, directly opposite Sydney Central Station and within walking distance of Darling Harbour and many other world-famous attractions.
 You’ll stay in mixed-sex dorm rooms with up to 10 people.
 Sharing in hostels is the best way to meet a lot of new people very quickly, and by the end of the week, you’ll have heaps of new mates to discover the land Down Under with!
+However if you would prefer a private room, you can upgrade at additional cost.
+Please contact a travel advisor for more information.

 The hostel is a hub of exciting city action, with its own backpacker bar where you can hang out with your new friends and stock up on tasty local tucker and enjoy a few drinks.
 The onsite café serves breakfast and there’s also a kitchen with fridges and storage.
 If you need some chill out time, there’s also a communal TV lounge.